-Have you always wanted to adopt an Alaskan Husky?
-Well if so, you may be surprised to know that the “dog” that you really want isn’t actually an Alaskan Husky at all!
+Have you always wanted to adopt an Alaskan husky?
+If so, you may be surprised that the “dog” you want isn’t actually an Alaskan husky!

 This is because…

-Alaskan Husky’s actually have a lot of other dog breeds that are very similar in appearance.
-Other dog breeds such as the Alaskan malamute, the Alaskan Klee Kai and Siberian husky which at first glance may appear very similar to the Husky, but in fact are all separate breeds of dogs entirely.
+Alaskan huskies have many other dog breeds that are very similar in appearance.
+At first glance, different dog breeds, such as the Alaskan Malamute, the Alaskan Klee Kai, and the Siberian husky, may appear very similar to the husky but are all separate breeds of dogs entirely.

-In the following article, we’re going to take a moment to discuss the history and origin of the Alaskan Husky and hopefully cover a few of the differences between them and their closely related cousins.
+This is why we wanted to take a moment to discuss the history and origin of the Alaskan husky and cover a few of the differences between these two breeds and their closely related cousins.

-Alaskan huskies are real sled dogs, and therefore the American Kennel Club nor any other kennel club recognizes them as a true separate individual dog breed.
+Alaskan Huskies are real sled dogs; therefore, neither the American Kennel Club nor any other kennel club recognizes them as a separate individual dog breed.

-So, if this is the case, why do people choose to call Alaskan Husky’s, Alaskan Husky’s when in reality they’re actually probably just a mix of either an Alaskan Malamute or a Siberian Husky?
+So, if this is the case, why do people call Alaskan husky, Alaskan husky when in reality, they’re probably just a mix of either an Alaskan Malamute or a Siberian husky?

-The answer to this questions is simple because unlike the Malamute and the Siberian Husky which have been breed to retain certain appearance characteristics, the Alaskan Husky has been breed to work!
+The answer to this question is simple: unlike the Malamute and the Siberian husky, which have been bred to retain specific appearance characteristics, the Alaskan husky has been born to work!

 And if…

-You’re actually using this dog for this reason, the last thing in the world that you’re really going to care about is what some “dog organization” chooses to call your beloved animal!
+You’re using this dog for this reason; the last thing you’ll care about in the world is what some “dog organization” chooses to call your beloved animal!

 You see, Alaskan “mushers”…

-The Alaskan Huskies are also commonly referred to as the “Eskimo dogs” since they originated from the remote Inuit villages located in the far northern areas of Alaska, Canada, Siberia, and Greenland.
+After all, the Alaskan Huskies are also commonly called the “Eskimo dogs” since they originated from the remote Inuit villages in the far northern areas of Alaska, Canada, Siberia, and Greenland.

-Alaskan huskies are the perfect dog for an outdoorsy type of person or family.
-So, if you want a dog you can take camping, trail walking, or any other outdoor activity this sled dog could be right for you.
-Particularly If you live in a mountainous area.
+Alaskan huskies are the perfect dog for an outdoorsy person or family.
+So, if you want a dog, you can take camping, trail walking, or any other outdoor activity; this sled dog could be right for you, mainly If you live in a mountainous area.

 Now, if you live…

-Or are you putting your desires ahead of what’s best for your dog and possibly setting yourself up for failure right from the beginning.
+It may be tempting to get an Alaskan husky on the beach of Florida because they’re so dang cute, but is that really in the best interest of your potential pet?
+Or are you putting your desires ahead of what’s best for your dog and possibly setting yourself up for failure right from the beginning?

-We here at IndulgeYourPet always like to point out that there are a ton of different dog breeds out there, all equally great, but what really makes one dog breed better than another is what you bring to the table!
+This is why we here at IndulgeYourPet always like to point out that there are a ton of different dog breeds out there, all equally great, but what makes one dog produce better than another is what you bring to the table!

-So, while an Alaskan Husky might be right for one person, they may not be right for another.
-Your perfect dog could be a Pug or a German Shepard, who knows?
+So, while an Alaskan husky might be proper for one person, it may not be suitable for another.
+Your perfect dog could be a Pug or a German Shepard; who knows?

 Some other characteristics about Alaskan Huskies that you should be aware of if you are considering adopting one into your family.